renecartaya/Human-Machine-Interfaces/README.md

 The repository includes:

  - ADC based in National Instruments hardware
- - ADC based in ATmega microcontrollers
+ - ADC based in ATmega microcontrollers from Arduino

 The interfacing for ADC is developed separately in python, micropython and C.